hyperledger/fabric/docs/source/msp.rst

 is not applied.
 If ``NodeOUs.Enable`` is set to ``true`` and no classification keys are defined, then identity classification is assumed to be disabled.

-Identities can use Organizational Units to be classified as either a client, an admin, a peer, or an orderer.
+Identities can use organizational units to be classified as either a client, an admin, a peer, or an orderer.
 The four classifications are mutually exclusive.
-When NodeOUs are enabled and configured for all four classifications, an identity needs to be classified as either a client, a peer, an admin, or an orderer, or else validation will fail.
 The 1.1 channel capability needs to be enabled before identities can be classified as clients or peers.
 The 1.4.3 channel capability needs to be enabled for identities to be classified as an admin or orderer.

 Classification allows identities to be classified as admins (and conduct administrator actions) without the certificate being stored in the ``admincerts`` folder of the MSP.
-Instead, the `admincerts`` folder can remain empty and administrators can be created by enrolling identities with the admin OU.
-However, if classification is enabled, all administrators must carry the admin OU in their x509 certificates, even if the certificate is specified in the `admincerts`` folder.
+Instead, the ``admincerts`` folder can remain empty and administrators can be created by enrolling identities with the admin OU.
+Certificates in the ``admincerts`` folder will still grant the role of administrator to their bearer, provided that they possess the client or admin OU.

 Channel MSP setup
 -----------------